Cumulocity-IoT/cumulocity-microservice-archetype/README.md

  Y: : Y
 ```

 Now you have created your microservice project successfully!
-In case your devC8yBaseURL and devC8yUserCredentialsBASE64 variable wasn't set, you can continue with Step 4.2, in order to initialze them via interactive mode and run the post-generation script.
-However running this script is optional!

 _IMPORTANT!!!_